LBCrion/sfwbar/doc/sfwbar-wifi.rst

 "wifi_removed"
   this trigger is emitted when a network is no longer available and should be removed from the layout.
 The path of the removed network is available via `WifiGet("RemovedPath")`.
-Once the config finished removing the netowrk, it should call action `WifiAckRemoved`.
+Once the config finished removing the network, it should call action `WifiAckRemoved`.
 Upon receipt of this action, the module may emit another `wifi_removed` trigger if further networks have been removed.